Table of Contents

-The Gokyo Ri walk is a short and relatively low-altitude trek in the Everest area, also known as the Gokyo valley trek or the Gokyo lake journey.
+The Gokyo Ri walk is a short and relatively low-altitude trek in the Everest area, also known as the Gokyo Valley trek or the Gokyo Lake journey.

 Gokyo Valley is the Everest area’s best-kept secret.
 This area of the Himalayas is renowned as a prime hiking spot.
 Trekking through Gokyo Valley and seeing all of its sights is an excursion you won’t soon forget.

-Major highlights of the Gokyo Ri trek
+Significant highlights of the Gokyo Ri trek

 - This trek takes you on a quick loop around Everest’s Gokyo Valley and its lakes.